The Role of Sports in a Time of Crisis

 In times of disaster, there are those that rise above.
 In the sports world, many have come forth to allay the economic hardships faced by part-time workers.
 Stars like Steph Curry, Kevin Love, Zion Williamson, Drew Brees, Zlatan Ibrahimovic, Roger Federer, and countless others are making an effort to support those affected by the declining global economy.
 Lionel Messi and his FC Barcelona teammates agreed to take a 70% pay cut to ensure that the club’s lower level employees earn 100% of their salaries during Spain’s ongoing state of emergency.

-Lionel messi is one of the many athletes donating to coronarivus relief efforts
+Lionel Messi is one of the many athletes donating to coronarivus relief efforts

 The sports stars certainly deserve admiration for their actions.
 But, again, the sports world is not where focus should be directed.
 The real heroes during the coronavirus crisis are those medical workers devoting their lives to the well being of hospitalized patients.
 They have become the ones to display perseverance through fatigue, bruises, and loss.